TRANSLATION BUREAU

 Before your visit:

-2) Prepare 2 photos 3x4 cm; take a glue;
+2) Prepare 2 photos; take glue;

 3) Pencil (black).

-Time: 1-3 days to apply; 4-7 days to get the new visa.
+Time: 1-3 days to apply; 4-7 days to get new visa.

 STEP 1.
-Once you understand that you have overstayed your visa we strongly recommend you not to drag this process out.
+Once you understand that you have overstayed your visa, we strongly recommend you not to drag this process out.
 Inform your embassy and find an interpreter.

-ATTENTION: In this case an interpreter MUST have a diploma, otherwise Russian authorities demand you to find another one with a diploma.
+ATTENTION: In this case, an interpreter MUST have a diploma, otherwise Russian authorities demand you to find another one with a diploma.

-As we said above there are two options to surrender: police station OR migration office.
+As we said above, there are two options to surrender: police station OR migration office.
 What is the difference?

 Police station

 Pros.
 Speedrun (Our record is 7 hours).
 Take fingerprints without inks (scan pad), but take mugshots.
-Police officers more professional in preparing case papers and, in general, have good relationships with courts and judges.
-Even junior officer can prepare your case papers and send you from the police station immediately to court in a police car.
+Police officers are more professional in preparing case papers and, in general, have good relationships with courts and judges.
+Even a junior officer can prepare your case papers and send you from the police station immediately to court in a police car.
 And of course, they work 24/7.

 Migration office